luckyby/webdriverio-with-babel/README.md

 Checking out how to use webdriverio 'import' mode with Babel.

-It's described in Babe's docs: https://v6.webdriver.io/docs/babel.html
+It's described in Babel's docs: https://v6.webdriver.io/docs/babel.html

 To do so, first install the necessary Babel dependencies: